-Congestive heart failure often means repeated trips to the hospital.
+Congestive heart failure (CHF) often means repeated trips to the hospital.
 The Hospital’s Congestive Heart Failure Clinic will help people remain in their homes through the efforts of a team of health professionals dedicated to each patient.
-Currently the service is available on a limited basis but will expand to its own clinic location in January.
+They're teaching patients how to manage complex CHF and stay healthy in order to reduce admissions and readmissions.

 The education is focused on weight management and diet to better manage their condition also will be provided.

 A new PET/CT scanner will consolidate imaging services and bring advanced imaging capabilities for diagnosing cardiac conditions.
 The one test evaluates blood flow through the heart while viewing the heart’s anatomy.